 Glue all of the elements down using wood glue.
 This is best done by lifting them up one at a time, adding the glue to the back and then setting them back down.
 Wood glue is wonderfully adhesive and will affix the elements to the wood backing in only an hour.

 Finish up by adding some moss into any open spaces or corners that look like they could benefit from a little bit of green.

-After all the elements are glued, there’s no need to seal or varnish the artwork.
+After all the elements are glued, there’s no need to seal or varnish your bug hotel fence art.
 Unfinished wood is also more inviting to bugs looking for a place to snuggle in for the winter.